Guezone/SECMON/README.md

 - OS : Linux-based system (tested on Debian 10)
 - Environnement : Python 3 (tested on Python 3.9 and Python 3.8)

-**WARNING** : Web UI credentials are hashed (SHA512 with salt), on the other hand, the Twitter API connection credentials and the application session key are neither encrypted nor hashed.
+**WARNING** : Web UI credentials are hashed (SHA512 with salt), on the other hand, the Github API connection credentials and the application session key are neither encrypted nor hashed.
 All data is stored in an unencrypted sqlite database.
 A few advices :

 - Allow access to this machine only to persons who are authorized to do so.
 - Isolate the host machine from the rest.